rmtuckerphx/alexa-skill-serverless-starter-template/README.md

     - DynamoDB (optional)

-## Install AWS CLI?
+## Install AWS CLI
-Note: need to verify if this is needed.
+The AWS Command Line Interface is used during deployment to create an S3 bucket and copy to it content such as images, audio, and translations.

+Follow the AWS documentation at: [Installing the AWS Command Line Interface](http://docs.aws.amazon.com/cli/latest/userguide/installing.html)

 ## Install Serverless Framework